RedHatGov/fips-compliant-vault/README.md

     init-vault.sh

-This will create a directory named 'fips-vault' that contains the needed NSS files and the vault itself.
-You can also run the commands manually and also import a certificate that's from an authorized source for your organization.
-Please make sure that you include a single cert only with a public and private key pair.
+This will create a directory that contains the needed NSS files and the vault itself.

-The full path to the 'fips-vault' directory needs to be passed as a system property named:
+The full path to the NSS directory needs to be passed as a system property named:

     fips.vault.path